scriptorluminary/planventure_test_fork/SUPPORT.md

 For help or questions about using this project, please open a new issue.
 The maintainers and community will try to help you as best as they can.

-**PLANVENTURE** is not actively developed but is maintained by GitHub staff **AND THE COMMUNITY**.
+**PLANVENTURE** does not get developed but maintained by GitHub staff **AND THE COMMUNITY**.
 We will do our best to respond to support and community questions in a timely manner.

 ## GitHub Support Policy